Archive Crucial Social Media Etiquette for Kids and Rules to Follow

 As a rule, make sure your child keeps their social media account private.
 That means no one can see the content they share unless your child accepts their friend/follow request.
 By doing so, your child can enjoy communicating with their friends and family in a safe environment.

 Sometimes kids create public accounts to share their creative works with everyone.
-In that case, you must ensure your child doesn’t share any private content and is not contacted by dangerous people.
+In that case, you must ensure your child doesn’t share any personal information and is not contacted by dangerous people.

 Don’t Accept Friend Requests from Strangers